Luganda: Combinations of modifications

 There are some restrictions that apply to the combinations in which these modifications can be made.
-For example, the 'applied' modification can't be made to a causative stem; any causative modifications must first be removed, the applied modification made and the causative modifications then reapplied.
+For example, the 'applied' modification cannot be made to a causative stem; any causative modifications must first be removed, the applied modification made and the causative modifications then reapplied.
 And since the reflexive is formed with a prefix rather than a suffix, it is impossible to distinguish between, for example, reflexive causative and causative reflexive.

 Numbers

 The Luganda system of cardinal numbers is quite complicated.
 The numbers 'one' to 'five' are specialised numerical adjectives that agree with the noun they qualify.
-The words for 'six' to 'ten' are numerical nouns that don't agree with the qualified noun.
+The words for 'six' to 'ten' are numerical nouns that do not agree with the qualified noun.

 'Twenty' to 'fifty' are expressed as multiples of ten using the cardinal numbers for 'two' to 'five' with the plural of 'ten'.
 'Sixty' to 'one hundred' are numerical nouns in their own right, derived from the same roots as the nouns for 'six' to 'ten' but with different class prefixes.

 In a similar pattern, 'two hundred' to 'five hundred' are expressed as multiples of a hundred using the cardinal numbers with the plural of 'hundred'.
 Then 'six hundred' to 'one thousand' are nouns, again derived from the same roots as 'six' to 'ten'.
 The pattern repeats up to 'ten thousand', then standard nouns are used for 'ten thousand', 'one hundred thousand' and 'one million'.

 The words used for this system are:

 Numerical adjectives (declined to agree with the qualified noun):